These tips were generously provided by Nigel Costolloe, owner of Catchlight Painting.

 - Does it include the name of the contractor or one of the craftsmen who worked on the project?

 Once you make contact with the contractor, make sure you contact some of their past customers to confirm the legitimacy of their online reputation.
+As an example, view painting contractors AP Decorators.

 3. Google the company and owner